learn-co-curriculum/table-to-graph/README.md

 # Days 1 to 2: Convert an HTML Table to a Graph

 For this challenge, you'll be provided with a string of HTML representing a table of friends.
 You'll need to convert the table to an undirected graph.
 The final graph may be disconnected, i.e. there might not be a path from each person to every other person.
-The string will always contain a valid HTML table with entries in it.
-When completing this challenge with Ruby, the friends in the adjacency list will be symbols (`:Carol`), and in JavaScript they will be strings (`"Carol"`).
+The string will always contain a valid HTML table with entries in it, and the table will always have the same format: a header row followed by rows which contain the friends data, with two cells per row.

+Note that the graph is a Hash/Object and the adjacency lists are arrays.

 ```
 friends = "<table>